Documentation Index

 3. Select the server image and click [Next].

-4. Enter the required information, and then click [Next].
+4. Enter the required information and click [Next].

 5. If you do not have an existing authentication key, then create a new authentication key and click [Next].